j-webb/laravel-unleash/README.md

 # Laravel Unleash

 A simple Unleash component for Laravel.
-It is compatible with the [Unlesah-hosted.com SaaS offering](https://www.getunleash.io/), [Unleash Open-Source](https://github.com/Unleash/unleash), and (GitLab's Feature Flag system)[https://docs.gitlab.com/ee/operations/feature_flags.html], which is built on Unleash.
+It is compatible with the [Unlesah-hosted.com SaaS offering](https://www.getunleash.io/), [Unleash Open-Source](https://github.com/Unleash/unleash), and [GitLab's Feature Flag system](https://docs.gitlab.com/ee/operations/feature_flags.html), which is built on Unleash.

-V2 of this package is a wrapper and extension of the (Unleash PHP SDK)[https://docs.getunleash.io/sdks/php_sdk] that is compatible with Laravel.
+V2 of this package is a wrapper and extension of the [Unleash PHP SDK](https://docs.getunleash.io/sdks/php_sdk) that is compatible with Laravel.

 ## V2 limitations/gotchas
 - [ ] Cache implementation is not extensible